mjordan/islandora_workbench_docs/docs/hooks.md

     Therefore, it is good practice to include in your configuration file all configuration settings your script will need.
 The presence of a configuration setting set to its default value has no effect on Workbench.

+    In addition, your hook scripts might need configuration settings in addition to the standard Workbench settings.
+Since Workbench ignores any configuration settings it doesn't use, it's OK to include script-specific configuration settings in your Workbench config file.
+For an example of how this works, see the "Defining configuration settings for the scripts" section of the README for [Islandora Workbench larkm scripts](https://github.com/mjordan/islandora_workbench_larkm_scripts).

 ## CSV preprocessor scripts

 CSV preprocessor scripts are applied to CSV values in a specific CSV field prior to the values being ingested into Drupal.
 They apply to the entire value from the CSV field and not split field values, e.g., if a field is multivalued, the preprocessor must split it and then reassemble it back into a string.
 Note that preprocessor scripts work only on string data and not on binary data like images, etc. and only on custom fields (so not title).
+Empty field values are OK; if the field is empty, it will be populated with the output of the preprocessor script.
 Preprocessor scripts are applied in `create` and `update` tasks.

 !!! note
     If you are interested in seeing preprocessor scripts act on binary data such as images, see this [issue](https://github.com/mjordan/islandora_workbench/issues/45).